eraybasar/pesdk-docs/_guides/ios/v8/resources/faq.md

 ### Checking for Bitcode

-Open a terminal and navigate into the `PhotoEditorSDK.framework` folder.
+Open a terminal and navigate to the `PhotoEditorSDK.framework` folder.

 Here is how to check what architectures are available: